lancachenet/lancachenet.github.io/_docs/common-issues.md

 1. Run `sudo ln -s /var/run/systemd/resolve/resolv.conf /etc/resolv.conf`
 1. Run `sudo service systemd-resolved restart`
 1. Check that you can still resolve DNS on the cache server by running `nslookup` for a domain of your choice (e.g. `lancache.net`)

+## Unraid Port Bindings

+Unraid provides network storage, virtual machines and docker functionality and on the face of it seems a great platform for running up your lancache.
+However people often run into problems with ports.
+To use lancache you need to have unchalenged access to:
+* Port 80: where HTTP content is requested.
+* Port 443: so that HTTPS is handeled.
+* Port 53: so that DNS requests can be directed.

+These are usually in heavy rotation by the unraid UI.
+While some users have managed to add another IP and move some services arround there is an easier way.
+Simply run up an unbuntu VM on unraid.
+You can assign an uncontested IP to your VM with ease and now you are on the "happy path" for install.
+Use the Separation of Concerns principle and put your caching all inside one easy to operate wrapped up VM of its own.